 6.1 Admission

-Students are admitted into the programme via the Joint University Programmes Admissions System (JUPAS).
+Students are admitted into the programme via the Joint University Programmes Admissions System (JUPAS) on a yearly basis.
 Non-JUPAS applicants are also considered on their academic merits, as well as non-academic achievements.

 6.2 Re-admission